 Help us, and many other organisations including the Marine Conservation Society, Women's Food and Farming Union (WFU), Soil Association and National Farmers Union (NFU), to call for a ban on Chinese lanterns.

-- Pick up any lantern debris.
+- pick up any lantern litter

-- Discourage others from using lanterns.
+- discourage others from using lanterns

-- Contact local councils about planned releases.
+- contact local councils about planned releases

-- Write to your local MP (England) or AM (Wales).
+- write to your local MP (England).